HeikkiGithub/hangman/README.md

 # Hangman game
 The classic hangman game as a full-stack app.
-You can play the game at: https://student.labranet.jamk.fi/~AE9377/hangman_client_side/index.html
+You can play the game at https://student.labranet.jamk.fi/~AE9377/hangman_client_side/index.html

 It is recommended to use Firefox.
 With other browsers, and especially on phones, the layout may vary unexpectedly.

 # Hirsipuu-peli: ohjelman kuvaus
 Toteutettuna klassinen hirsipuu-peli full-stack sovelluksena.
 Tämä on ensimmäinen full-stack sovellukseni, joka on tehty harjoitustyönä JAMK:n full stack-kurssilla.